asoltesz/solakube/docs/postgres-pgo.md

 The following variables need to be defined in variables.sh.

-SolaKube commands helps managing a single PG cluster at a time (identified by PGO_CLUSTER_NAME).
+SolaKube commands helps managing a single PG cluster at a time (identified by PGO_CLUSTER).

+## PGO-global variables

-## PGO_CREATE_CLUSTER
+### PGO_CREATE_CLUSTER

 (Y)es or (N)o.

 Defaults to (Y).

-Whether it is allowed to automatically create the configured Postgres DB cluster after the operator has been deployed to the K8s cluster.
+Whether it is allowed to automatically create the configured, default Postgres DB cluster after the operator has been deployed to the K8s cluster.

-It can be set to (N)o if you want to manually create the cluster.
-In this case, only the operator will be deployed.
+It can be set to (N)o if you want to manually create the first Postgres DB cluster.
+In this case, only the operator itself will be deployed.

-## PGO_CLUSTER_NAME
+### PGO_CURRENT_CLUSTER

-The name of the Postgres cluster SolaKube should target.
+The name of the currently selected cluster definition for SolaKube scripts.

+If a PGO-related SolaKube command doesn't get a specific cluster name as a parameter, this will be used instead.

-If not provided, it defaults to "hippo" (as in the examples of PGO).
+If not set, defaults to **"default"**.

+In case, it is "default", the simple/shorter SolaKube variables will be used to describe the DB cluster for PGO. (for example: **PGO_CLUSTER_ADMIN_USERNAME**).

+In case it is a non-default DB cluster (e.g. "nextcloud"), then the longer, fully-qualified SolaKube DB cluster variable names will be used.
+For example: **NEXTCLOUD_PGO_CLUSTER_ADMIN_USERNAME**)

-## PGO_ADMIN_PASSWORD
+### PGO_ADMIN_PASSWORD

 The password for the root PGO administrator user that can create new Postgres clusters, delete them, can start manual backups, restores...etc.

 Optional, defaults to: SK_ADMIN_PASSWORD

-## POSTGRES_ADMIN_USERNAME
+## DB-cluster-specific variables

+All configuration variables that has with PGO_CLUSTER_ or <clustername>_PGO_CLUSTER_ are cluster specific.

+Cluster specific variables can be defined in two form:

+- Variable for the default DB cluster.
+These are shorter, since the variable name omits the name of the DB cluster.
+E.g.: PGO_CLUSTER_ADMIN_USERNAME.
+- Variable for a non-default cluster.
+E.g.: PGO_WORDPRESS_CLUSTER_ADMIN_NAME

+All variables (e.g.: PGO_CREATE_CLUSTER) are PGO-global and can be defined only once.

+### PGO_CLUSTER_NAME

+The name of the Postgres cluster within PGO.

+Typically, it is the same as PGO_CURRENT_CLUSTER since it is highly recommended using the same cluster names within SolaKube as they are named within PGO.

+Nevertheless, it is possible to use a different cluster name within PGO as in SolaKube via this variable.

+If not provided, it defaults to "default".

+### PGO_CLUSTER_APP_USERNAME

-Admin username for the targeted Postgres cluster.
+Application (non-dba) username for the Postgres cluster.

+Defaults to the name of the PGO cluster (PGO_CLUSTER_NAME).

 A user with this name will be created in the newly created Postgres db cluster.

-Other SolaKuba deployers - that need to automatically create/provision a database within the cluster - will also need this to be configured in variables.sh (e.g.: Nextcloud).

-## POSTGRES_ADMIN_PASSWORD
+### PGO_CLUSTER_APP_PASSWORD

+Password for the default application (non-dba) user in the postgres cluster.

+Optional, defaults to the SK_ADMIN_PASSWORD base variable.

+### PGO_CLUSTER_ADMIN_PASSWORD

-Admin password for the targeted Postgres cluster.
+Admin password for the targeted Postgres cluster (for the postgres user).

-If the admin username is 'postgres', this will be auto-generated and cannot be set.
-In this case look it up from the console log or reset it with the "pgo update user ..." command (see CrunchyData documentation for exact syntax)

-## POSTGRES_SERVICE_HOST
+Optional, defaults to the SK_ADMIN_PASSWORD base variable.

+### PGO_CLUSTER_SERVICE_HOST

-The hostname, on which the targeted PG cluster is visible for services that need a database (e.g.: Nextcloud.
+The hostname, on which the targeted PG cluster is visible for in-cluster services that need a database (e.g.: Nextcloud).

 By Kubernetes rules, this is <clustername>.<namespace>, so in case of hippo, it is "hippo.pgo" (SolaKube uses the "pgo" namespace for clusters).

+Optional, defaults to <PGO_CLUSTER_NAME>.pgo

-## S3 access parameters
+### S3 access parameters

 If you want to be able to backup your cluster to an offsite S3-compatible storage location, you need to provide your S3 access parameters.